paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/step3.md

 </body>
 </html>
 ```
 Now we can access the service from inside the cluster.
-Let's exit the pod for now.
+Let's exit the cluster for now.

 `exit`{{execute}}